spencerbraun/stats_notes/STATS200/Statistical_Inference_Estimation.md

 ##### Method of Moments

-- Generaly have a sample of $X_i \sim iid$.
+- Generally have a sample of $X_i \sim iid$.
 We are only missing a parameter $\theta$ to know the distribution of these RVs
 - kth sample moment defined as $\hat{\mu_k} = \frac{1}{n}\sum_{i=1}^nX_i^k$, where mu-hat is an estimate of the kth moment.
 - If two parameters $\theta_1, \theta_2$ can be expressed in terms of the first two moments as $\theta_1 = f_1(\mu_1, \mu_2), \theta_2 = f_2(\mu_1, \mu_2)$ then the method of moments estimates are $\hat{\theta_1} = f_1(\hat{\mu_1}, \hat{\mu_2}), \hat{\theta_2} = f_2(\hat{\mu_1}, \hat{\mu_2})$
 - Steps